fastify/fast-json-stringify/README.md

 <a name="patternProperties"></a>
 #### Pattern properties
-`fast-json-stringify` supports pattern properties as defined inside JSON schema.
+`fast-json-stringify` supports pattern properties as defined by JSON schema.
 *patternProperties* must be an object, where the key is a valid regex and the value is an object, declared in this way: `{ type: 'type' }`.
 *patternProperties* will work only for the properties that are not explicitly listed in the properties object.
 Example: